-If you’re planning to watch some vintage horror movies during Halloween week, here are our recommendations for some films not quite as well known as Frankenstein, Dracula and the Wolf Man:
+If you’re planning to watch some vintage horror movies tonight, here are our recommendations for some films not quite as well known as Frankenstein, Dracula and the Wolf Man:

 The Cat People (1942) – The first in a series of classic horror films produced by Val Lewton (on a shoestring budget).
 This one deals with a young woman who will not have sex with her husband, fearing that if she does she will turn into a deadly panther and kill him.
 How they even handled this mature plot in the prudish 40’s make this worth a watch.

 The Body Snatcher (1945) – Not to be confused with Invasion of the Body Snatchers, this is another Val Lewton gem that features the final on-screen teaming of Boris Karloff and Bela Lugosi.
 Based on a story by Robert Louis Stevenson, this movie is about grave-robbing in Scotland.

 Dr. Jeckyll and Sister Hyde (1971) – Speaking of Stevenson, this is a unique take-off on his famous and oft-filmed horror story.
 Instead of becoming a raging brute, the good doctor transforms into a gorgeous, but equally murderous woman.
 This Hammer film works far better than it might because the resemblance between Ralph Bates and his female alter ego, Martine Beswick is astonishing.